swartout/swartout.github.io/_posts/2022-12-25-intuitive-explanation-of-gpt-part-2.md

 ![vector creation](/assets/GPT/GPT_00045.jpg)

 We use key, value, and query weight matrices to create an individual key, value, and query vector for each word.
 These key, value, and query vectors are of length `d_key`.
 I'll get to how the size `d_key` is found in a minute - for now we can assume it is the same length as `d_model`.
-As word vectors throughout the model are of size `d_model`, the weight matrices dimensions are: `(d_dmodel, d_key)`.
+As word vectors throughout the model are of size `d_model`, the weight matrices dimensions are: `(d_model, d_key)`.

 ![Matrix multiplication for keys](/assets/GPT/GPT_00046.jpg)